-The purpose of the Association of Practical Theology (APT) is to promote critical discourse that integrates theological reflection and practice….
+The Association of Practical Theology (APT) promotes critical discourse that integrates theological reflection and practice.
 Reconstituted from its predecessor organizations 1984, the APT was sparked by the investigation of practical theology as an integrative hermeneutical endeavor at the heart of theological education, characterizing not only the ministerial sub-disciplines but also a manner and method of engaged reflection.
-The APT meets annually in conjunction with the AAR as an Additional Meeting for a two and half hour session and biennially for a three day meeting.

 In this time of revolutionary energies and pandemic struggles, we see you, our APT members.

 We see you speaking out about inequities in access to health care, about brutalities in policing and in our criminal justice system, about the demands that workers risk their lives to provide services that are less than essential, about the need for self-care and communal support in the midst of these justice-seeking efforts.

 We see you protesting, teaching, supporting, organizing, collaborating, and grieving.
 We see you providing needed resources and analysis, casting visions of hope, seeking to build a world that does not simply return to the normal business of injustice and distraction but that moves toward a vibrant community of justice and connection.

 You are doing the work, friends.
 Many of you have been doing the work for a long time.